 This seems to be one of the most common criminal defense FAQ people ask when they first meet a lawyer in a social setting.
 Attorneys need to vigorously defend everyone, including the guilty, to ensure the government doesn’t convict people without solid evidence.
 Otherwise it would result in the innocent being snared in the system.
 The guilty are also entitled to a fair process which includes a just sentence and a lawyer fighting for their rights.
 Criminal lawyers are upholding these rights enshrined in our Constitution.

 It’s also worth noting that, contrary to popular belief, an attorney cannot ask a client to take the stand if he knows that person plans to lie.
 So even if an attorney knows the client is guilty, he cannot help that person commit perjury on the stand.

 Can you help with my divorce/lawsuit/bankruptcy?

-If you have been accused of any type of crime, I can help you and I will be happy to answer any questions you may have about your charges or the criminal justice process itself.
-Please call my offices today to schedule a free initial consultation with a top Vista defense lawyer.
+If you have been accused of any type of crime, I can help you and I will be happy to answer any questions you may have about your charges or the justice process itself not covered in this list of criminal defense FAQ.
+Please call my offices today to schedule a free initial consultation with a top lawyer in Vista.
 I offer top-rated representation for reasonable rates, accept all major credit cards and have offices conveniently located across the street from the Vista courthouse and jail.